Find organizations, articles, and other resources for suicide prevention.

 Indian Health Service (IHS) Division of Behavioral Health

-The Division of Behavioral Health is responsible for IHS efforts to monitor, treat, and prevent mental and behavioral health conditions and alcohol and substance abuse, including suicide prevention.
-See sections on Programs, Collaborations, Best Practices, and Resources for relevant information related to suicide prevention and other behavioral health issues.
+The Division of Behavioral health is responsible for IHS efforts to monitor, treat, and prevent mental and behavioral health conditions and alcohol and substance use.
+These efforts include suicide prevention.
+See Programs, Collaborations, Best Practices, and Resources for this information.

 One Sky Center

 One Sky Center is a National Resource Center for American Indians and Alaska Natives.
-It is dedicated to improving prevention and treatment of substance use disorder and mental illness across Indian Country.
-Current initiatives include the Indian Country Meth Initiative, Suicide Prevention, and a Native-to-Native Mentorship program for graduate students and junior and mid-career faculty interested in resurch on substance use disorders.
+It is dedicated to improving prevention and treatment of substance use disorders and mental illness across Indian Country.
+Current initiatives include the Indian Country Meth Initiative, Suicide Prevention, and a Native-to-Native Mentorship Program for graduate students and junior and mid-career faculty interested in research on substance use disorders.

-The SPRC American Indian and Alaska Native web pages are intended to be a resource for people working to prevent suicide and promote wellness in native communities.
+The SPRC American Indian and Alaska Native web pages are a resource for people working to prevent suicide and promote wellness in Native communities.